simon-bonnedahl/TDDE47-pintos/README.md

 Snapshots can be used for a variety of purposes, such as system backup, data recovery, or testing.
 For example, if a user accidentally deletes a file, they can use a snapshot to restore the file to a previous state.
 Snapshots can also be used for testing changes to the file system or software updates, allowing users to roll back to a previous state if the changes cause issues.

+### Snapshot vs Journaling

+Snapshot filesystems allow you to save and access read-only copies of a filesystem at different points in time, while journaling filesystems log changes made to the filesystem to ensure data consistency and reliability.

 ### Readers-writers problem

 The Readers-Writers problem is a classic synchronization problem in computer science that deals with multiple threads accessing a shared resource.
 In this problem, multiple threads need to access a shared resource, but they have different requirements.
 Readers only need to read the resource, while writers need to modify it.